 If your child has many different ideas on what career they want to pursue, you can use your 529 plan to cover classes at a community college.
 Usually lower in cost than a four-year program, your child can take required core classes that, in many cases, will transfer to other schools, or explore different courses while searching for their dream profession.
 Your student can work toward an associate degree or use the community college as a stepping-stone to a traditional four-year university.
 Either way, a 529 plan can cover qualified high education expenses there.

 There is no deadline for when you must use your 529 account.
 So, if your child decides not to head to college right after their high school graduation, your 529 is ready for whenever they want to start.
 Let’s say they want to use a gap year to explore different career options or work to earn some funds to help pay for their college costs.
 Once they’re ready to start their higher education, you can make the tax-free withdrawals from your Ohio 529 account.
 Or after working for a while, your child could change their mind about earning a higher education.

-The good news is that a 529 account does not have a time limit on it; the funds within the account are available for use at any point in your beneficiary’s life, whether at 18, 28, 58, or 78.
-Whenever they decide to finally seek a college education or vocational schooling, your 529 plan is ready to cover their qualified higher education expenses.
+As your 529 account does not have a time limit, the funds are available for use at any point in your beneficiary’s life, whether at 18, 28, 58, or 78.
+Whenever they decide to finally seek a college education or learn a trade, your 529 plan is ready to cover their qualified higher education expenses.
 Until that time, your college savings account can continue to build through tax-free earnings.